-Good procurement is about setting the right strategies to meet your overall objectives, aligning your procurement actions with your values, and avoiding the pitfalls that hurt your bottom line.
+Good procurement is about setting the right strategies to meet your overall objectives, aligning your procurement actions with your company values, and avoiding the many pitfalls that hurt your bottom line.

+When comparison shopping, it’s essential to perform a full net cost comparison by ensuring you include shipping costs or any other fees or additional charges.
+You want to avoid cutting a separate purchase order unless you net out actual savings.
 If you have preferred or strategic vendors, find out how you can reduce or eliminate shipping costs.
 There may be better ways of bundling your orders, or it may be as simple as making the ask for a reduced rate.

 When it comes to negotiating, it’s crucial to ensure you’re comparing apples to apples when doing your price analysis.
 Suppliers aren’t likely to meet or beat a price for an item they don’t consider equivalent to what they’re offering.
-For example, you may want to compare a private label product price to a brand name price to see if it’s worth making the switch.
+For example, you may want to compare a private-label product price to a brand-name price to see if it’s worth making the switch.

-However, when it comes to negotiating and rating your suppliers on price competitiveness, the comparisons should be fair and equal, i.e., private labels to private labels.
+When it comes to negotiating and rating your suppliers on price competitiveness, the comparisons should be fair and equal, i.e., private labels to private labels.
 For brand name products, reference product identification numbers for accuracy.

 Also, don’t let packaging or units of measure trip you up.
 If pricing is per box rather than per unit, so make sure you do the math and break out pricing for accurate and fair cost comparisons.

 It’s important to remember that hard cost savings aren’t everything.
-Although the actual costs aren’t easy to quantify, labor costs are an essential consideration, especially in a busy office environment where staff often have conflicting duties.Overdoing it by splitting every purchase onto a separate purchase order may only serve to overburden your employees and lessen the efficacy of your efforts.
+Although the actual costs aren’t easy to quantify, labor costs are an essential consideration, especially in a busy office environment where staff often have conflicting duties.Overdoing it by splitting every purchase into separate purchase orders may only serve to overburden your employees while increasing your labor costs

-Every PO you issue requires:
+Every PO you issue requires the following:

-Part of supplier management is helping your suppliers grow their volume, and of course, the same in the inverse, your suppliers should be supporting your growth.
+Part of supplier management is helping your suppliers grow their volume, and of course, the same in the inverse- your suppliers should be supporting your growth.
 If you find better pricing online, allow them to match, or better yet, do better.
 The extra volume will motivate them to keep providing you with their best pricing and top service while allowing you to conglomerate your orders, creating less work for all.

 Recognizing cost savings often comes down to increasing order sizes.
 However, for most organizations, cash is king, and achieving the right balance between maximizing your savings and maintaining healthy cash flow is imperative to your organization’s financial health.